 All Sydney Ferries vessels are accessible to people using essential mobility aids, but several older-style wharves have steps that prevent access.

-Circular Quay* wharves 2, 3, 4 and 5, Abbotsford, Balmain (Thames St), Cabarita, Chiswick, Cremorne Point*, Darling Harbour Terminal, Garden Island, Kissing Point, Manly, Meadowbank, Milsons Point / Luna Park, Mosman Bay, Neutral Bay*, Parramatta, Rose Bay, Rydalmere, Sydney Olympic Park, Taronga Zoo and Woolwich.
+Circular Quay wharves, Abbotsford, Balmain, Balmain East, Cabarita, Chiswick, Cockatoo Island, Cremorne Point, Darling Harbour Terminal, Drummoyne, Garden Island, Kissing Point, Manly, Meadowbank, Milsons Point / Luna Park, Mosman Bay, Neutral Bay, Parramatta, Rose Bay, Rydalmere, Sydney Olympic Park, Taronga Zoo and Woolwich.

 Wheelchair accessible wharves are also indicated on the Sydney Ferries network map.

-* Assisted access may be required at low tide.
+Assistance may be required to board at some wharves at low tide.
+Gangway and ramp gradients are tide dependent.
 For information about low tides please visit the Bureau of Meteorology tidal website.
-Gangway and Ramp gradients are tide dependent.

 Wheelchair accessible wharves have level or ramped access that allows independent access by a person using a manual wheelchair or walking aid.
 They are also accessible via motorised wheelchairs or scooters or if you are travelling with the help of a friend or carer.